The Colour Conundrum

 Colour - there’s no silver (blue, purple or burnt orange) bullet to the consistency conundrum.

 Brands take different approaches to colour.
 Some brands (such as fashion brands) have a flexible colour strategy, choosing a neutral colour palette or black and white for their brands, great examples are Balenciaga or The Row.
 This allows brands fluidity with their use of colour and moves with trends, products or even seasons.
 These brands rely on staying at the cutting edge of colour trends which are always changing.
-This constant flux is typified by Pantone releasing an annual 'colour of the year', with the international colour giant connecting the wider cultural zeitgeist to a certain colour that captures societies current mood.
+This constant flux is typified by Pantone releasing an annual 'colour of the year', with the international colour giant connecting the wider cultural zeitgeist to a certain colour that captures society's current mood.

-Other brands use an identifier strategy, where colour is so strongly and consistently used it becomes difficult to distinguish the colour from the brand itself.
+Other brands use an identifier strategy, where their colour scheme is so strongly and consistently used it becomes difficult to distinguish the colour from the brand itself.
 This can be highly effective and is widely used, think Pak n Save, Coca Cola or Tiffany & Co.
 I don’t even need to tell you what colours they use.
 4AM recently ran a campaign for our client Emborg, a premium everyday cheese brand.
 Their purple brand colour is used to great effect, giving a distinctive block of colour to the advertising, packaging and provides a strong colour block on shelf.
 Very distinctive, excellent for recall and navigation.

 To achieve this it is crucially important to execute brand colours with consistency, this is something most marketers and even laypeople understand.
 However, while on the quest to maintain the perfect hue, it’s very easy to get tied in knots over inconsistencies, which causes unnecessary frustration and project inefficiencies.